 And now the fun part, place beef & cheese & veggies onto hoagie rolls.

 Doesn't the steak and cheese look amazing?
 Now I'm craving another one of these.

-And we're ready to roll them up.
+And we're ready to roll the cheesesteak sandwiches up.

 Roll them up tightly in foil.
 These pictures don't really show you how small we roll them up.
-The diameter of the cheesesteaks ends up being almost half of the diameter of the hoagie roll originally.
+The diameter of the cheesesteak ends up being almost half of the diameter of the hoagie roll originally.

 Put them into the oven at 250 degrees and allow the meld to happen for about 10-15 minutes.
 (Don't you just love my blue oven?
 I had no ideas that ovens could be different colors inside.
 For the record, I'm using the top oven of my KitchenAid double oven range.)
 To reheat cheesesteak sandwiches, you'll pop them in the oven for just a little bit longer.

 What you end up having is cheesy, greasy goodness.
 The hoagie is not too soggy but wet enough from the juices from the meat and beat up looking from being tightly rolled.
 It is perfect.
-Oh and I had it with a root beer float and some chips.
+Oh and I had my cheesesteak with a root beer float and some chips.
 Total perfection.